nightconcept/dotfiles/README.md

 ## Requirements
 - git >= 2.35 (macOS/Arch/Ubuntu) - To pull this repo before running it.
 Usually
 - Python >= 3.11 (macOS/Arch/Ubuntu) - To run Ansible which will do all of the setup.
-- Homebrew >= 4.2.9 (macOS) - Order of events require Homebrew to be installed before running `install.sh`.
+- Homebrew >= 4.2.9 (macOS/Ubuntu) - Order of events require Homebrew to be installed before running `install.sh`.

 ## Installation
 macOS and Ubuntu will need some bootstrapping commands run to `install.sh`.